-- On June 9, 2022, Vecima announced deployment of its Entra® Remote MACPHY solution at Roome Telecommunications, Inc. a local telecommunications service provider in Linn County, Oregon, as replacement for a legacy solution. - On June 2, 2022, Vecima announced expansion of its MediaScaleTM IP Video Streaming footprint at Blue Ridge Communications, one of the first broadband internet providers in the United States. - On May 10, 2022, Vecima announced deployment of its Entra Remote MACPHY solution with Finnish telecommunications operator Elisa to evolve its network with next-generation DAA. - On April 19, 2022, Vecima announced that it was recognized by Dell'Oro Group in its Broadband Access report for 2021 as the market share leader in two cable access segments Remote MACPHY and Remote Optical Line Terminals ("OLT"). - On February 8, 2022, Vecima announced deployment of its Entra SC-2D Remote MACPHY ("R-MACPHY") node managed and controlled by an Entra Access Controller operating on Amazon Elastic Compute Cloud at Bluepeak, an internet provider with operations throughout South Dakota, Minnesota, Oklahoma, and Wyoming. - On January 26, 2022, Vecima announced that Breezeline (formerly Atlantic Broadband), the eighth-largest cable operator in the United States, selected its industry-leading MediaScale unified video delivery solution to accelerate next-generation video experiences for new and existing Breezeline subscribers. - On January 24, 2022, Vecima announced deployment of its DAA solution on Liberty Latin America properties, a leading telecommunications company with operations throughout the Caribbean and Latin America.
+- On June 9, 2022, Vecima announced deployment of its Entra[®] Remote MACPHY solution at Roome Telecommunications, Inc. a local telecommunications service provider in Linn County, Oregon, as replacement for a legacy solution. - On June 2, 2022, Vecima announced expansion of its MediaScaleTM IP Video Streaming footprint at Blue Ridge Communications, one of the first broadband internet providers in the United States. - On May 10, 2022, Vecima announced deployment of its Entra Remote MACPHY solution with Finnish telecommunications operator Elisa to evolve its network with next-generation DAA. - On April 19, 2022, Vecima announced that it was recognized by Dell'Oro Group in its Broadband Access report for 2021 as the market share leader in two cable access segments Remote MACPHY and Remote Optical Line Terminals ("OLT").

+- On February 8, 2022, Vecima announced deployment of its Entra[®] SC-2D Remote MACPHY ("R-MACPHY") node managed and controlled by an Entra Access Controller operating on Amazon Elastic Compute Cloud at Bluepeak, an internet provider with operations throughout South Dakota, Minnesota, Oklahoma, and Wyoming. - On January 26, 2022, Vecima announced that Breezeline (formerly Atlantic Broadband), the eighth-largest cable operator in the United States, selected its industry-leading MediaScale[TM] unified video delivery solution to accelerate next-generation video experiences for new and existing Breezeline subscribers. - On January 24, 2022, Vecima announced deployment of its DAA solution on Liberty Latin America properties, a leading telecommunications company with operations throughout the Caribbean and Latin America.
 Liberty Latin America deployed Vecima's DAA solution across its C&W consumer Hybrid Fiber Coax ("HFC") networks, including the Entra Access Controller, Video Engine and SC-2D Remote MACPHY Access Nodes. - On January 11, 2022, Vecima announced that Dell'Oro Group recognized Vecima as the market share leader in two cable access segments Remote MACPHY and Remote Optical Line Terminals.
-According to Dell'Oro's newly published report for Q3 2021, for that quarter Vecima was: the global revenue share leader in Remote MACPHY devices, global revenue share leader in Remote OLT Devices and the North American revenue leader in EPON solutions. - On October 14, 2021, Vecima announced that GCI, Alaska's largest telecommunications company, selected its Entra Solution for multi-gig speed, making GCI the first in the state and among the first in the United States to make 2 Gbps service widely available to customers.
+According to Dell'Oro's newly published report for Q3 2021, for that quarter Vecima was: the global revenue share leader in Remote MACPHY devices, global revenue share leader in Remote OLT Devices and the North American revenue leader in EPON solutions. - On October 14, 2021, Vecima announced that GCI, Alaska's largest telecommunications company, selected its Entra Solution for multi-gig speed, making GCI the first in the state and among the first in the United States to make 2 Gbps service widely available to customers. - On October 13, 2021, Vecima announced that Wyandotte Municipal Services, based in Wyandotte, Michigan, selected Vecima's 10G EPON solution as the cornerstone of Wyandotte Municipal Services' new FTTH offering over a number of other competitive FTTH proposals. - On October 8, 2021, Vecima announced that Buckeye Broadband, a top United States cable operator, selected its MediaScale portfolio of products to support QAM VOD services to Buckeye subscribers in northwest Ohio and southeast Michigan, replacing Buckeye's existing VOD solution.